 Fiscal Year A yearly accounting period, regardless of its relationship to the calendar year.
-The federal government fiscal year (FY) runs from October 1st to September 30th.
-Grant ◆ A federal financial assistance award made for a specified purpose.

-Block Grants are given to general governmental units according to a statutory formula (i.e.: CDBG or HOME). ➤ Competitive Grants are awarded to entities determined through an application process.
-Not all applicants are awarded funding in a competitive grant process. (i.e.: NeighborWorks America's Housing Stability Counseling Program or HUD's Youth Homelessness Demonstration Program). • The parameters outlined by a federal agency for a grant application are sometimes referred to as a Notice of Funding Opportunity (NOFO).
-Individual Appropriations Request • Requests Members submit to the Appropriations Committees on behalf of their constituents to request the inclusion of certain funds or language in the final Appropriations bill.
-Line Item ✤ Refers to an individual account or part of an account for which a specific funding amount is available.
-Mandatory Spending ✤ Federal spending that is not subject to the annual appropriations process.
-Examples of mandatory spending programs are Social Security, Medicare, Medicaid, SNAP, and unemployment compensation.
-Mark-Up ♦ Hearings where Congressional committees work on the content of bills and consider amendments submitted by committee members.
-Omnibus Appropriations Legislation that packages together multiple appropriations bills into a single, larger legislative package passed with each chamber only having to vote once for passage.
-President's Budget ✤ The President's proposed funding levels for federal programs during a single fiscal year, submitted to Congress.
-Also referred to as the "President's Budget Request", "Budget Request", or "PBR".
-Spending Caps ✤ Limits on discretionary spending.
+The federal government fiscal year (FY) runs from October 1st- September 30th.
+Grant - ❖ A federal financial assistance award made for a specified purpose. - ➤ Block Grants are given to general governmental units according to a statutory formula (i.e.: CDBG or HOME). - ➤ Competitive Grants are awarded to entities determined through an application process.
+Not all applicants are awarded funding in a competitive grant process. (i.e.: NeighborWorks America's Housing Stability Counseling Program or HUD's Youth Homelessness Demonstration Program). - The parameters outlined by a federal agency for a grant application are sometimes referred to as a Notice of Funding Opportunity (NOFO).

+Individual Appropriations Request

+Request letters Members are able to submit to the Appropriations Committees on behalf of their constituents to request the inclusion of certain funds in the final Appropriations bill.

+Line Item

+Refers to an individual account or part of an account for which a specific funding amount is available.

+Mandatory Spending

+❖ Budget authority provided in laws other than Appropriations Acts.
+Examples of mandatory spending programs are Social Security, Medicare, Medicaid, and unemployment compensation.

+Mark-Up

+Meetings where Congressional committees work on the language of bills and consider amendments submitted by committee members.

+Omnibus Appropriations

+❖ A bill or statute that packages together a variety of smaller appropriations bills into a single, larger legislative package passed with each chamber only having to vote once.

+President's Budget

+The President's proposed programmatic levels for the federal budget during a single fiscal year, submitted to Congress.
+Also referred to as the "President's Budget Request", or "Budget Request".

+Spending Caps

+Limits on discretionary spending.

-• The debt-limit deal Congress enacted in 2023, entitled "the Fiscal Responsibility Act (FRA)," set statutory caps on defense and non-defense appropriations for fiscal years 2024 and 2025.
-Subcommittee Allocation/ 302(b) Allocation The distribution of spending authority (federal funds) by the Appropriations Committee to their relevant Appropriations subcommittees. (i.e: The total level of spending allocated to the THUD appropriations bill is that subcommittee's 302(b) allocation.)
+Subcommittee Allocation/ 302(b) Allocation The distribution of spending authority (federal funds) by the Appropriations Committee to their relevant Appropriations subcommittees.
+(Ie: The total level of spending allocated to the THUD appropriations bill is that subcommittee's 302(b) allocation).